TheRogerDodger/Portfolio/index.md

 <hr>

 In order to get the [Firebase API](https://firebase.google.com/) working in Python, a module called [Pyrebase](https://github.com/thisbejim/Pyrebase) is needed.
 To configure Pyrebase, it needs to know where to connect with Firebase using sensitive data.
-In an attempt to seperate that data from the program itself I created a [json file](https://github.com/TheRogerDodger/Portfolio/blob/gh-pages/Firebase%20Integration/cred.json) to hold it all.
+In an attempt to separate that data from the program itself I created a [json file](https://github.com/TheRogerDodger/Portfolio/blob/gh-pages/Firebase%20Integration/cred.json) to hold it all.
 When the program starts, Firebase is initialized and the proper connections are made.

 <details>
   <summary>View code</summary>